If clarity and compassion matter...choose JRMC.

 They are used to evaluate organ size and shape, evaluate masses, and diagnose pathology such as tumors cysts, aneurysm, ascites, lymphadenopathy, metastasis, ruptured discs, etc. CT scans can be performed with or without IV contrast.

-JRMC was the FIRST facility in North Dakota to offer 3D mammography for breast cancer screening.
+JRMC was the FIRST facility in N.D. to offer 3D mammography for breast cancer screening.
 3D mammography (breast tomosynthesis) helps radiologists identify and characterize individual breast structures without the confusion of overlapping tissue.

 Click the ribbon to learn more about how JRMC is removing all obstacles to receiving proper breast screenings.